-GION 7B
+EGION 7B

 These M.U. boundaries are approximate only.
 For a more precise definition consult the B.C.
-Recreational Atlas, 4th edition.
+Recreational Atlas, 5th edition.

-- Deer: The bag limit for mule (black-tailed) deer in Region 7A and 7B (Omineca/Peace) is two.
-Only I buck may be taken in region 7A and 7B combined.
-The bag limit for mule deer bucks in 7B is one in three years, therefore a hunter who takes a mule deer buck in 7B cannot take another in 7B until the calendar years of the kill and two subsequent calendar years have expired.
-One mule deer may be antlerless available only under a Limited Entry Hunting authorization.
-The bag limit for white-tailed deer is one. - Grouse: The regional daily bag limit for grouse (blue, spruce (Franklin), ruffed and ptarmigan) is 10 of each species.
+- Deer: The bag limit for mule (blacktailed) deer in Region 7A and 7B (Omineca/Peace) is two.
+Only one buck may be taken in region 7A and 7B combined.
+The bag limit for mule deer bucks in 7B is one in two years, therefore a hunter who takes a mule deer buck in 7B cannot take another in 7B until the calendar year of the kill and the subsequent calendar year has expired.
+Note: If you harvested a mule deer buck in 7B in 2001 under the previous one deer in three years bag limit, you cannot take another mule deer buck in 7B until the 2004 season.
+One mule deer may be antierless available only under a Limited Entry Hunting authorization.
+The bag limit for white-tailed deer is one. - bag limit for grouse (blue, spruce (Franklin), ruffed) is 10.
+The regional daily bag limit for ptarmigan) is 10.
 The regional daily bag limit for sharp tailed grouse is 3. - Thinhorn Mountain Sheep: The regional bag limit is one sheep in three years.
 A hunter who harvests a thinhorn sheep cannot hunt or kill another thinhorn sheep until the calendar year of the kill and two subsequent calendar years have expired.
-This only applies if the sheep taken is determined by compulsory inspection to be under 8 years of age, otherwise the bag limit is I mountain sheep (provincially) per year.
+This only applies if the sheep taken is determined by compulsory inspection to be under 8 years of age, otherwise the bag limit is one mountain sheep (provincially) per year.
 Contact the MWLAP office in Fort St. John for more information.